canaknesil/antenna-from-interconnect/README.md

 Source code associated to the following research paper:

 Can Aknesil, Elena Dubrova, Niklas Lindskog and Håkan Englund.
 "Is Your FPGA Transmitting Secrets: Covert Antennas from Interconnect".
-Submitted to 30th Reconfigurable Architectures Workshop (RAW 2023).
-Forthcoming.
+2023 IEEE International Parallel and Distributed Processing Symposium Workshops (IPDPSW).
+2023.